Intempt

 Intempt switches into catalog ingestion mode

-The product is stored directly in the product catalog
+the product is stored directly in the catalog

-This is the correct and intended method for WooCommerce / Shopify / custom backend product syncs.
+This is the correct and intended approach for WooCommerce, Shopify, and custom backend product syncs.

 Summary#

-✔ No userId/profileId required when productId is used#
+No userId / profileId required when using productId

-Using the correct ingestion approach ensures your product catalog is imported cleanly and is fully compatible with Intempt’s Recommendations engine.
+Using the appropriate ingestion method ensures your product catalog is imported cleanly and remains fully compatible with Intempt’s Recommendations engine.

 Previous